Endorsement for Culturally Sensitive, Relationship-focused Practice Promoting Infant Mental Health®

 Q. Are there any in-service trainings, conferences or courses that are mandatory while working toward endorsement?

 Q. I heard from a colleague that I could count only one conference in my Professional Portfolio.
 Is that true?Download pdf

 Specialized Work Experience

-Q. Is there a difference between the specialized work experiences that meet criteria for Infant Family Specialist (Level II) versus Infant Mental Health Specialist (Level III)?
+Q. Is there a difference between the specialized work experiences that meet criteria for Infant Family Specialist (Category II) versus Infant Mental Health Specialist (Category III)?

 Q. How many infants or toddlers do I need to work with to meet the specialized work criteria?

-Q. I have my Master’s degree, so shouldn’t I start at Level III?Download pdf
+Q. I have my Master’s degree, so shouldn’t I start at Category III?Download pdf

-Q. What are the requirements for reflective supervision/consultation at each endorsement level?
+Q. What are the requirements for reflective supervision/consultation at each endorsement category?

 Q. When we are listing reflective supervision received, are we only able to list supervisors who were formally trained in reflective supervision?
 The reason I ask is that I had former supervisors in other work positions whose styles of supervision were very reflective, but I do not know for sure if they were formally trained in that model of supervision?